-- 1. On the Application pane, double-click RequestQuote.jpd to ensure that your business process is displayed in Design View. - 2.
-In Design View, select Q. Client Response in the Palette, then drag and drop the node onto the business process immediately before the Finish node.
-The Design View is updated to contain the Client Response node. - 3.
+- 1. On the Package Explorer pane, double-click RequestQuote.java to ensure that your business process is displayed in Design view. - In the Node Palette, select Client Response, then drag and drop the node onto the business process immediately before the Finish node.
+The Design view is updated to contain the Client Response node. - 3.
 Change the name of the node from Client Response to Send Quote.